The space environment is so inconvenient for human beings. There is so much that one has to bring along to keep them alive.

 The sergeant in charge of the enlisted men will have to know when to turn a blind eye to the home-made moonshine "still" hidden on Z deck and the floating poker and dice games.
 Gambling and rocket-juice will combat boredom.

 As will other forms of recreation.
 In the anime Planetes, they recognize the fact that having male and female crew members cooped up in close quarters for weeks at a time can cause certain tensions.
 When stocking a spacecraft for a mission, one officially required item is a selection of erotic magazines.
 This allows the crew members to take care of the problem in solitary fashion.
-Fornication among the crew is generally aways a bad idea.
+Fornication among the crew is generally always a bad idea.
 There will be all the problems common to office romances, with the hatred turned up to 11 by stress of living in such confined quarters.

 Last but not least is locally hosted internet games (local because a latency of 24 minutes makes real-time games impossible).
 However, such games might be restricted to cooperative games.
 Competitive games are too vulnerable to Griefers.
 If you have a bunch of crew whose nerves are already on edge due to living in a sardine can for the last eight months, the last thing you want is some sociopath deliberately enraging everybody.
 Tempers will flare while blood and body parts accumulate on the air intakes.